-Personally, I haven’t used Nerium products so I can’t really say if they work or not.
+Personally, I haven’t used Nerium products so I can’t really say if they work as advertised.

-I have to admit their products seems to have a quality look and feel about them, including their two biggest sellers: Night and Day Cream.
+I have to admit their products seem to have a quality look and feel about them, including their two biggest sellers: Night and Day Cream.

 If you wanna skip the controversial oleander extract but still want an effective anti-aging cream, there’s also Age IQ Night and Day Cream.